mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 2.1 The protocol at a glance

-Octarine provides **off-chain auctions with on-chain settlement**.
-The backend never holds keys or funds; it coordinates a short auction and gives the trade to the winning bidder for on-chain settlement.
+Octarine conducts **off-chain auctions with on-chain settlement**.
+The backend never holds keys or funds, rather it coordinates the auction and gives the trade to the winning bidder for on-chain settlement.

-Three classes of liquidity compete on every trade:
+Three sources of liquidity compete on every trade:

 | Liquidity source | How it bids | How it settles |
 |---|---|---|